Here are the latest COVID-19 case numbers confirmed Tuesday in Washington

 County numbers

-King County continues to have the highest numbers in Washington, with 78,678 cases and 1,250 deaths.
-Pierce County is second in cases, with 34,500.
-Snohomish County has the second-highest number of deaths at 490.
+King County continues to have the highest numbers in Washington, with 80,594 cases and 1,290 deaths.
+Pierce County is second in cases, with 35,557.
+Snohomish and Spokane counties have the second-highest number of deaths at 505 each.

 U.S. and world numbers